TuukkaOT/data_scripts/coursework/README.md

-I will put here some assignments I completed during university language technology courses.
+I will put here some apps I made during university language technology courses.

 - The review scraper retrieves critics consensuses from the Rotten Tomatoes top 100 movies list, makes it into a Pandas DataFrame, prints its head and stores the dataframe on a CSV file.